mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnggVanadiumCorrections-v1.rst

 Examples of these two alternatives are shown below.
-In the first option, only the input VanadiumWorkspace is required, and the two outputs are produced normally.
+In the first option, only the input VanadiumWorkspace is required, and the two outputs (integration and curves workspaces) are produced normally.
 Optionally, a diffraction data workspace can be passed in the input property InputWorkspace for it to be corrected.
 In the second option, the corrections can be applied by using pre-calculated features from a previous run of this algorithm (both IntegrationWorkspace and CurvesWorkspace have to be passed as input properties, If these two properties are not passed, they will be re-calculated provided that a VanadiumWorkspace is passed which is not recommended).
 All the calculations (integration, sums, divisions, etc.) are done in the d-spacing space.